 Lorne stood motionless in confusion as he watched Sam walk away carrying the stretcher.
 Slowly, he unhooked himself from the line and followed after her.

-“His leg is broken,” Sam said, nodding to her tent while she cleared space outside the opening to make room for the stretcher.
+“His leg is broken,” Sam said, nodding towards her tent while she cleared space outside the opening to make room for the stretcher.

 Lorne unzipped the tent entrance and peered inside.
 He jerked his head back so quickly that he fell back on his heels and landed on his rear end.
 A large, nasty-looking dog curled up against a body was growling at him.